 Fort Bay Harbor in Saba

-They also had a nice platform and t-ladder at the back of the boat, which allowed for easy entry and exit.
-I always felt safe, and the staff was super friendly and helpful.
+The boat also had a spacious platform and a T-ladder at the back, which made getting in and out of the water easy.
+I always felt safe, and the staff was incredibly friendly and helpful throughout our experience.

 Sea Saba boat at Fort Bay Harbor